valadorinc/dev/README.md

 |Back End Web Developer|Developer|David White|
 |DevOps Engineer|Software Engineer|David White|

-Each of these individuals has different skillsets and varying years of experience.
-The resource estimates for each team member were calculated, factored into the project budget, documented in the project PMP and approved by Valador’s CEO to ensure availability throughout the project.
+The resource estimates for each were factored into the project budget, documented in the project PMP and approved by Valador’s CEO to ensure availability.

-Additionally, Valador set up workspace for the duration of the project in one of our conference rooms.
-The room was equipped with four computers (each with two monitors), a projector, and a whiteboard.
-For the majority of the Project the team worked in the conference room and held all Sprint related meetings in the same workspace.
-This allowed problems to be solved quickly and developers to collaborate when they ran into a roadblock.
-This was especially important for this Project given the short duration.
-Mr. Franzini was working remotely from out of state so the team utilized Skype, Webex meetings, and teleconferences to included him in the collaborative working process.
+Valador set up workspace for the duration of the project in one of our conference rooms with four workstations, a projector, and a whiteboard.
+The team worked in the conference room which allowed problems to be solved quickly through collaboration.
+Mr. Franzini was working remotely so the team utilized Skype, Webex meetings, and teleconferences to include him in the collaborative process.

 ###(C) Technologies
-Valador used the following open-source technologies in the development of the prototype:
+Valador used open-source technologies in the development of the prototype including:
 * Bootstrap
 * PHP
 * Google Charts